s-miyazawa/teep-wasm-demo/README.md

 ### B. Provision TEE Device with PSA Attestation Token

-TODO: What is PSA Attestation Token?
+PSA Attestation Token is standardized with [RFC 9783](https://datatracker.ietf.org/doc/html/rfc9783), which is a profile of EAT carrying the Evidence of the Target Environment.
-- there is no room for key confirmation claim in the token, so the TAM must have the pre-shared TEEP Agent's key
+Since there is no room for key confirmation claim in the token, the TAM must have the pre-shared TEEP Agent's key.

 ```sh
 $ TAM4WASM_CHALLENGE_CONTENT_TYPE=application/psa-attestation-token PROFILE=psa docker compose up